 A feature found on many KUHL pants, here shown on the Kontra Air.
 This is the "french flap", an extra tab on the right and button on the left that can be joined, or not, inside the pelvis region of the pants.

 The KUHL Kontra Air pants are for use in hot weather, and this is where this pair shines the most.
 They are also a good choice for traveling in hot climates, and even look nice enough to be used as casual dress pants or out on the town.
 Besides hiking, we enjoyed climbing and camping with them, but wouldn't recommend them for use on wet or cold adventures.

 Camping out in the high desert of central Oregon, we loved wearing the Kontra Air.
 It is an optimal choice for hiking in hot weather, but is also very comfortable for simply wearing around any time.

 These pants retail for $85, making them fairly affordable compared to other models in our review.
 As long as you intend to use them for their ideal, dry weather purpose, we think this represents a great value.

 On a leaf peeping hike in the autumn in the Colorado mountains.
 The Kontra Air was certainly one of the most comfortable pairs of pants to hike in.

 The KUHL Kontra Air is a predominantly cotton blended pant that has a ton of ventilation, allowing the wearer to stay relatively cool in hot climates.
-They are made of perhaps the most comfortable fabric we have worn for this review, but at the same time suffer from a total lack of water resistance.
-They are also slimmer fitting than nearly every other pant we tested, so may only be practical for skinnier builds.
+They feature perhaps the most comfortable fabric we have worn for this review, but at the same time suffer from a total lack of water resistance.
+They are also slimmer fitting than nearly every other pant we tested, so they may only be practical for skinnier builds.
 Although they have a few downsides, they have the most usable pockets and features of any pant tested, and are the best option for mid-summer hiking in dry weather.